-Aim: To create a guide sharing the experiences of Love Springwater Park volunteers developing a community led approach to invasive plant management in a public greenspace (Springwater Park)
+Aim: To create a guide sharing the experiences of Love Springwater Park volunteers developing a community led approach to invasive plant management in a public greenspace (Springwater Park).
+The guide will be aimed at other volunteer groups who are looking to tackle invasive plants in a public space.

 Date: March 2021